Diesel Multiple Unit Stock

 I believe these units ended services in about 1945 although some sources suggest they lasted into the early BR era (possibly at another location), however they did not survive long enough to receive a TOPS class number.
 The LMS roundel may have been on the door rather than on the side, the only photograph I was able to find was too small to make out the exact details of the livery.
-The picture below was kindly forwarded by Mr Keith Swallow, it shows his Grandfather, the driver, on the left.
-Mr Swallow commented that:

 It was the 1930s before diesel engines and transmission systems were up to the job of shifting something similar in weight to a standard railway passenger coach and the GWR introduced a series of successful single and double coach units operating on lightly used but long haul services.
 These units used AEC bus engines and direct mechanical transmission via a 'crash' gearbox.
 The Graham Farish GWR rail-car is the un-streamlined 1941 version, these supplemented an existing streamlined type (with a lot more curve to the lines of the front end) dating from the 1930's.

 Later examples of the original 'curvey' single car type were re-geared to pull trailing loads of up to thirty tons, this allowed them to pull an additional coach if required but the only 'freight' connection would be the hauling of the occasional van or horse box down a branch line.
 As I understand it these vehicles used electric lights on the front to show the correct 'headcode' but certainly after the re-geared versions appeared a standard white oil lamp with red lens was added to the rear (hanging just below the centre divide of the drivers cab windows).
 This rear lamp allowed the signalmen to check that nothing had come adrift and been left behind in the section.

 The GWR found these machines useful and built some as single car express parcels machines with three pairs of side doors.